slingr-stack/mandrill-package/README.md

 - **HTTP requests**: These allow to make regular HTTP requests.
 - **Shortcuts**: These are helpers to make HTTP request to the API in a more convenient way.
-- **Additional Helpers**: These helpers provide additional features that facilitate or improves the endpoint usage in SLINGR.
+- **Additional Helpers**: These helpers provide additional features that facilitate or improve the package usage in SLINGR.

 ## HTTP requests
-You can make `POST` requests to the [mandrill API](API_URL_HERE) like this:
+You can make `POST` requests to the [mandrill API](https://mailchimp.com/developer/transactional/api/) like this:
 ```javascript
 var response = pkg.mandrill.functions.post('/whitelists/list', body)
 var response = pkg.mandrill.functions.post('/whitelists/list')
 ```

-Please take a look at the documentation of the [HTTP endpoint](https://github.com/slingr-stack/http-endpoint#javascript-api) for more information about generic requests.
+Please take a look at the documentation of the [HTTP service](https://github.com/slingr-stack/http-service) for more information about generic requests.

 ## Shortcuts

-Instead of having to use the generic HTTP methods, you can (and should) make use of the helpers provided in the endpoint:
+Instead of having to use the generic HTTP methods, you can (and should) make use of the helpers provided in the package:
 <details>
     <summary>Click here to see all the helpers</summary>